rajasatyajit/SupplyChain/docs/API.md

 ## Overview

+This document complements the README and focuses on auth, billing, rate limits, and example requests/responses.

 The SupplyChain API provides access to supply chain disruption alerts and monitoring data.
 The API follows REST principles and returns JSON responses.

 ## Base URL